VasileCuzmin/Checkout/README.md

 1. Setup your connetion to the DB in connection string from Checkout.Migrations, Checnkout.Api and Checkout.Worker
 2. Run the migrations project
-3. Run these commands for setting up the nats streaming server
+3. Run these commands for setting up the nats streaming server (make sunre to have Docker For Desktop locally!)

       ```
       docker pull nats-streaming:latest